Lucy Rie and the modern touch.

 In post-war Britain, her studio became a haven of clarity.
 Her collaboration with Hans Coper — another refugee potter — added a new dimension to the space: two voices, distinct and independent, yet deeply resonant.
 Rie taught at Camberwell and inspired generations, but she herself never stopped refining the curve of a lip or the tension of a line.

-When your with us at Mayfield Street Studios, have a think about Lucy Rie and her beautiful restraint — turn your own surfaces into a story about poise.
+When your with us at Mayfield Street Studios, have a think about Lucy Rie and her beautiful restraint, and turn your own surfaces into a story about poise.